Suggestion: Watch the 10 minutes video tutorial before reading this article

-By having a Chinese domain (.cn), brands can drive traffic to these Chinese websites at the same time as they sell their products on different marketplaces, like Vipshop, Tmall, or JD.
+By having a Chinese domain (.cn), brands can drive traffic to their Chinese websites at the same time as they sell their products on different marketplaces, like Vipshop, Tmall, or JD.

-Azoya Group is a Shenzhen based service provider that provide the same service and it’s a perfect way to leverage sales.
+Azoya Group is a Shenzhen-based service provider that can help companies setting up Chinese domains, it’s a perfect way to leverage sales.

-WeChat mini-program stores are shops integrated in the WeChat application.
+WeChat mini-program stores are shops integrated into the WeChat application.

 To make it more clear, instead of going to Baidu (the biggest search engine in China), Chinese buyers can find stores directly inside WeChat, which is very convenient.